sh0ckSec/RFID-Gooseneck/README.md

 Special Shoutouts to the Bill Graydon of the Physical Security Village for hosting this talk during DEFCON 31!

 # OLD METHOD - Cloning Low-Frequency Cards - Android Phone + Proxmark3 Easy
-**For the sake of documentation I will leave the old method on this page.
+**For the sake of documentation, I will leave the old method on this page.
 But finding the exact firmware for the Proxmark3 Easy can be tricky with now, unsupported AndProx App - it is highly recommended to use the Flipper Zero in the field for the easiest approach.**

 To remain incognito while at the client site, cloning a card via an Android phone will keep the lowest profile rather than fiddling with a laptop when you need to copy the card data.